W3SRotterdam/GCS/GCS/App_Plugins/W3S_GCS/README.md

 If you're running an umbraco installation which serves multiple websites follow these steps:

 - 1 Check if the domain names are correctly configured at the top level (homepage) of the content tree.
 This may be done in the context menu via `Culture and Hostnames`.
 - 2 Allow the `Search` document type to be created in the content tree.
-This may me done via the `Developer` section.
+This may me done via the `Settings` section.
 - 3 Add a search node below each root node of the domain to allow search results to be appended.